Vegetarian Black Bean Chili

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

 There’s nothing quite like a big pot of chili simmering on the stove on a cold winter day.
-This vegetarian black bean chili is perfectly spiced and hearty, making it the perfect meal for any occasion.
-Black beans are high in fiber and protein, making them a great choice for vegetarians and meat-eaters alike.
+What I love about this vegetarian black bean chili is how hearty it is, especially since black beans are high in fiber and protein, making them a great choice for vegetarians and meat-eaters alike.
 This chili is also vegan-friendly and gluten-free, so everyone can enjoy it!

 • Filling.
-This black bean chili is sure to keep you sated, thanks to the addition of quinoa.
-Quinoa is a complete protein, meaning it contains all nine essential amino acids that our bodies need.
+This black bean chili is going to keep you feeling full and satiated thanks to the addition of quinoa.
+Quinoa is a complete protein, meaning it has all nine essential amino acids that our bodies need – so cool!

 • Flavorful.
 A mix of spices, including chili powder, and cumin, give this chili its flavor.
 Fresh jalapeno adds a touch of heat, while crushed tomatoes give it a slight acidity.